kishuni/speedfuns/undertale/pacifist.md

 ### Dummy!
 - Mash `SPARE`.
 - Hit him with as much cotton as possible.
-He can be three-cycled.
+He can be three-cycled, although this is difficult.
 - Unlike the cotton, which is hit-based, the rockets are move-based.
 - Hit the knife to get rid of it faster.